SuperOfficeDocs/superoffice-docs/docs/api/netserver/erp-connectors/search/search-operators.md

 ## String operators

 Supported operators in class `StringOperators` for string fields through advanced search.
-None of these should be case sensitive.
+None of these should be case-sensitive.

 | Operator | Constant |
 |---|---|